From Ingestion to Detection: Opioid Stay Times in Your Body

 Opioid Detection: Timeline in Drug Testing

-• Hair Tests: Opioids can be detected in hair follicles for an elongated period, up to 90 days or even longer, depending on hair length and growth rate.
+• Hair Test: Detects use for up to 90 days, depending on hair length and growth.

 Age, Ethnicity, and Gender